SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/README.md

-## 📋 Requirements for attending this workshop
+## 📋Requirements for attending this workshop
 [^Top of page](#)

 > You need the latest version of the ABAP Development Tools in Eclipse (ADT) on your laptop or PC as well as the access to an ABAP Environment system to carry out the practical exercises of this workshop.